The family Entelodontidae is commonly referred to as "hell pigs."

 - Largest skull length of 31 inches

 Scientists believe that males and females were about the same size.
-But it is difficult to know for certain because skulls are more commonly found than the mammals’ complete skeletons.
-These creatures also had very large heads in proportion to the rest of their bodies, making size estimation even more complex.
+But it is difficult to know for certain because skulls are more commonly found than the mammal’s complete skeleton.
+These creatures also had very large heads (but small brains) in proportion to the rest of their bodies, making size estimation even more complex.

-- Archaeotherium was called “hell pigs” but is not related to modern pigs.
+- Archaeotheriums were called “hell pigs” but are not related to modern pigs.

 - They were similar in size to today’s cows but had a head up to half their body length!